Learn more about what to expect on this holiday including when to go and how comfortable you can expect to be.

 • Make payment to suppliers before our clients arrive.

 As you already know, Pura Aventura is dedicated to safe and responsible travel.
-The links below provide useful content and more information about Chile.
+The links below provide useful content and more information about Brazil.
 Please call us of any special requirements on 01273 676 712.

 Official Government website

-Prepare your holiday
+Prepare for your holiday

 Pura’s Amazon shop